-Four general chapters.
-These are designed to provide readers with a comprehensive overview of key issues affecting merger control, particularly from the perspective of a multi-jurisdictional transaction.
+Three general chapters.
+These chapters are designed to provide readers with an overview of key issues affecting merger control, particularly from the perspective of a multi-jurisdictional transaction.

 Country question and answer chapters.
-These provide a broad overview of common issues in merger control in 51 jurisdictions.
+These provide a broad overview of common issues in merger control laws and regulations in 44 jurisdictions.

-All chapters are written by leading merger control lawyers and industry specialists and we are extremely grateful for their excellent contributions.
+All chapters are written by leading merger control lawyers and industry specialists, and we are extremely grateful for their excellent contributions.

-Special thanks are reserved for the contributing editors Nigel Parr and Catherine Hammon of Ashurst LLP for their invaluable assistance.
+Special thanks are reserved for the contributing editor, Nigel Parr of Ashurst LLP, for his invaluable assistance.